AgResearch/GUS-LD/README.md

 # GUS-LD
-Genotyping Uncertainty with Sequencing data and Linkage Disequilibrium (GUS-LD).
+Genotyping Uncertainty with Sequencing data - Linkage Disequilibrium (GUS-LD).

 R code that implements the method introduced by Bilton et al. (2017) that estimates linkage disequilibrium using low coverage sequencing data that have been generated using high-throughput sequencing multiplexing methods, such as genotyping-by-sequencing, restriction-site association DNA or exome-capture.
 The novelty of this methodology is its ability to account for genotyping errors resulting from low read depths (e.g., allelic dropout).